HELLO, WE'RE EXCITED YOU'RE HERE!

 Scheduled debriefing time for groups to meet.

-The inner-city church and training center through Momentum Ministry Partners in Los Angeles and Philadephia.
+The inner-city training centers through Momentum Ministry Partners in Los Angeles and Philadephia.

 Yes!
 Momentum provides devotions through the week of conference as well as the 2 months following.

 Flower fundraiser through Living Color Fundraiser